storybookjs/react-native/addons/options/README.md

 - Node
 - React

-You can install them using `yarn add @types/node @types/react --dev`, assuming you are using Typescript >2.0.
+You can install them using `yarn add @types/node @types/react --dev`, assuming you are using TypeScript >2.0.